 One of the biggest challenges women face after birth is returning to exercise and doing so safely.
 These tips can help.

-A note from the editor: please ensure that you have been cleared by your doctor before beginning any exercise program or routine after birth.
+A note from the editor: please ensure that your doctor has cleared you before beginning any exercise program or routine after birth.

 During pregnancy and after birth, our bodies change dramatically in a short time.
-Add to that the new demands of being a mother, whether it be for the first time or not, and we have a lot to navigate amongst what can seem like a whirlwind of change.
+Add to that the new demands of motherhood, and we have a lot to navigate amongst what can seem like a whirlwind of change.

-While it is helpful to know a general progression of exercise, what postpartum exercise programs are safe, what exercises to avoid, and the warning signs of when you may be overdoing it, I believe none of this will matter so much if you don’t give yourself the chance to reconnect with your body and create the foundations for a positive relationship with your body after birth.
+It is helpful to know a general progression of exercise, what postpartum exercise programs are safe, what exercises to avoid, and the warning signs of when you may be overdoing it.

 Not taking the time to reconnect with and rebuild our bodies after birth can leave us feeling weak, like our body is failing us, frustrated with our slow progress, disappointed and exhausted.